 According to the ADP Research Institute® (ADP RI) report, Midsized Businesses: Poised to Lose Balance in a Time of Uncertainty, midsized business owners and executives identified health care compliance as their primary overall concern.
 The Trump administration's efforts to revise the tax code as well as reduce the number and complexity of regulations governing business activity, only adds to the uncertainty.

-So while much remains undecided, including the future of the Affortable Care Act (ACA), what can midsized businesses do to anticipate and respond to inevitable changes in health care law and the broader regulatory environment?
+So while much remains undecided, what can midsized businesses do to anticipate and respond to inevitable changes in health care law and the broader regulatory environment?

 A Continuous Improvement Mindset